fpereiro/proof/notes.md

    - If there's a `C`, print 1arg to its right and go one more to the right.
 Repeat until there's no more `C`s.
    - When finding a character that's not `C`, go two to the right and -> 1arg.

 Summarizing further: what `con` does is to find, within a complete configuration, a sequence of an encoded configuration followed by the scanned square, and marks each of these F-squares with 1arg.
 When done, it goes to a F-square that's two to the right (four positions) after the last F-square just marked.
-If, however, the complete configuration is marking no square (because there's a configuration but no symbol afterwards), it initializes the symbol instead, and it still goes to the F-square that's two to the right after the last F-square just initialized.
+If, however, the complete configuration is marking no square (because there's a configuration but no symbol afterwards), it initializes the symbol instead (to an empty blank, represented by `D`), and it still goes to the F-square that's two to the right after the last F-square just initialized.

 - PE: "The description of the Universal Machine occupies just two pages in Turing's paper.
 Turing has previously defined his m-functions with such skill that in many cases, the m-configurations of U simply refer to a particular function.
 As usual, the machine begins with m-configuration b."